jss367/jss367.github.io/_posts/2020-07-25-argparse_notes.md

 ```

-This is how it's put in the documentation [documentation](https://docs.python.org/3/library/argparse.html#required):
+This is how it's put in the [documentation](https://docs.python.org/3/library/argparse.html#required):
 > Required options are generally considered bad form because users expect options to be optional, and thus they should be avoided when possible.